Ohio Farm Country

 We leave town to the west, but another US-numbered route heads south from Sandusky.
 Highway US-250 runs to Richmond, Virginia, crossing through the middle of West Virginia enroute.
 As would be expected, it carries a lot of traffic from the southern part of Ohio to Cedar Point.
 It is also the main route from the Ohio Turnpike to Cedar Point, as it comes into town closest to the park causeway.
 But off we go to the west, making our next stop in nearby Castalia, Ohio.
 Castalia is the home of the Blue Hole, a spring of about 75 foot diameter and no visible bottom, fed by an underground river.
 There are several of these in the area, where underground streams flowing to Sandusky Bay have dissolved through the limestone rock and formed holes at the surface.
 This one became famous as a tourist attraction in the 1920s and lasted until 1990, when it closed.
 It was the perfect quiet, family roadside stop for 1962.
 At its peek, it attracted 165,000 visitors annually.
 Some believe the cost to make the walkway handicap accessible was the last straw for an attraction that was no longer making enough money anyway.
 I remember that when I first visited in the early 1970s, they said the stream that fed the Blue Hole may also be connected to the stream that runs through Seneca Caverns, about 14 miles south of here at Bellevue, Ohio.

 The Blue Hole is about forty-five feet deep, with a water temperature of 48 degrees; too cold for a swim so it was limited to viewing.
 The water carries no oxygen, so no fish lived in the pond.
 However, a series of aerating rapids and a scenic waterwheel on the stream provided enough oxygen for the owners to stock the stream with carp.
 To make the tourist attraction more fun, you could buy handfuls of fish food from a machine and feed the carp.
 Of course, there was also a souvenir shop, where you could purchase postcards, plates, paperweights, and more with pictures of the Blue Hole on them.
 After the attraction closed, the land was purchased by the Castalia Trout Club and is now closed to the public.
 But don’t despair!
 You can still see a blue hole at the nearby Castalia State Fish Hatchery.
 This newest of the six state hatcheries opened in 1997 and within a few years opened its own blue hole for viewing.
 As a plus, you get to see the fish-rearing raceways, both indoors and outdoors.
 They raise steelhead and rainbow trout, including all of the state's steelhead.
+If you're into fishing, you can check out the 10 best places to fish in Ohio at Fishing Pioneer.
 If you really enjoy viewing these seemingly bottomless ponds, there are similar “blue hole” springs at Palms Book State Park, Michigan, off US-2 and in Wimberly, Texas near US-81.

 As we head inland from Lake Erie, our next town is Fremont, Ohio, home of the Rutherford B. Hayes Presidential Center.
 Rutherford B. Hayes was the 19th president of the United States and was born in Delaware, Ohio, which we saw on our US-23 roadtrip.
 The Center consists of two buildings: the Hayes Home and Hayes Museum.
 Tours of both buildings are available year-round and the museum is self-guiding.
 The 31-room mansion was initially constructed by Mr. Hayes’ uncle between 1859 and 1863 as a summer home and Hayes moved in 1873.
 He lived there for only two years before leaving to serve as Governor of Ohio.
 He came back to live here after leaving the White House in 1880.
 While living here, Hayes remodeled the home many times.
 Additions included a library to house his 12,000 books, a reception room, three more bedrooms, and the modernization to indoor plumbing.
 One spectacular improvement was a four-story staircase leading to a rooftop viewing room offering a 360-degree view.
 The other building is more recent, as the Rutherford B. Hayes Presidential Center was founded in 1916: the first presidential library in the United States.
 Their Prints and Photographs Collection provides for the study of the Hayes Presidency, the Hayes family, and late 19th century America through its collection of more than 100,000 images and other artifacts.
 President Hayes’ tomb is also on the site.